pedromorgan/revelframework.com/README.md

 Ideas are to..
     - automate the release cycle and docs
     - create an integrated system
-    - make applcation docs, source code and all work together
+    - make application docs, source code and all work together
     - provide a platform for international

-Current Issues:
+Current revel docs Issues:
 - Currently docs are on revel.github.io..
 - This restrict things such as no running plugins..
 - and its written in ruby, and outta out control..in gopher land

 Research